 If you had to choose one—and only one—component of fitness to improve, you may not consider your stamina.
 Many people focus on strength, endurance, or speed, all of which are worthwhile goals to chase.
 However, one under-appreciated fitness factor combines multiple components of fitness into one and that is stamina.

-If you want the most bang for your fitness buck, consider working to improve stamina.
+If you want the most bang for your fitness buck, consider learning how to increase stamina.
 Stamina is the underlying factor for increasing performance in cardiovascular and strength-building pursuits.
 Below, read more on what stamina is and how to increase it.

 What Is Stamina?